craftcms/commerce/docs/order-model.md

 ### billingAddressId

-The id of the linked billing address.
+The ID of the linked billing address.
 You can get the billing address model with the `billingAddress` attribute.

 ### billingAddress